swvanbuuren/cubinterpp/README.md

 ## License

-An MIT style license applies for cubinterp, see the [LICENSE](LICENSE) file for more details.
+An MIT style license applies for cubinterpp , see the [LICENSE](LICENSE) file for more details.